 The demanding criteria and careful selection process contribute to the excellent academic progress and graduation rate of Evans Scholars.
 Evans Scholars carry a cumulative 3.3 GPA, and the graduation rate is 95 percent, compared to a 50-percent national average.

 At 17 universities, Evans Scholars live and work together in Scholarship Houses.
 Through this cooperative living environment, Evans Scholars acquire poise and develop leadership capabilities and communications skills.
 The Scholarship Houses are co-educational.
 The sense of community that is fostered through chapter living enables each of the 17 Houses to rank at or near the top in both academic and extracurricular activities in competition with other campus organizations.
 Scholars pay an annual housing fee, and all Scholars participate in maintenance of their Scholarship House.

 Evans Scholars Alumni

 Evans Scholars Alumni accept a growing responsibility for program funding.
-They raised over $4 million last year and have given more than $154 million cumulatively.
+They contributed over $14 million last year and have given more than $154 million cumulatively.

 To help ensure the future of the program and to provide a measure of protection against unforeseen financial emergencies, an endowment fund was established in 1989.
 It is named in memory of Roland F. "Mac" McGuigan, who served as the Foundation's Educational Director for more than four decades.

 For more information, visit the WGAESF Web site at: